Welcome to Tom's Pages - Here you might find photos and thoughts from weekend explorations

 of California and Central Coast backroads - with a few furry felines added in just for the fluff.

-You may see more photos at picasaweb.google.com/catalott
+You may see more photos at Tom Lott Photography www.catalott.com

 Friday, April 20, 2012